-- Cut your grass and trim shrubbery.
-This will help to eliminate mosquito resting places. - Make sure screens in windows and doors are tight-fitting and free from defects. - Wear long sleeves and pants during peak mosquito hours dawn and dusk. - Use an EPA-registered insect repellent such as those containing DEET, picaridin or oil of lemon eucalyptus.
+- Cut your grass and trim shrubbery. - Make sure screens in windows and doors are tight-fitting and free from defects. - Wear long sleeves and pants during peak mosquito hours dawn and dusk. - Use an EPA-registered insect repellent such as those containing DEET, picaridin or oil of lemon eucalyptus.
 Always follow the directions on the package.